-The Canadian Environmental Assessment Act (the Act) and its regulations set out the legislative basis for federal environmental assessments.
+The Act and its regulations set out the legislative basis for federal environmental assessments.
 The legislation ensures that the environmental effects of projects involving the federal government are carefully considered early in project planning.
 The Act applies to projects which require a federal authority (FA) to make a decision or take an action, whether as a proponent, land administrator, source of funding or regulator (issuance of a permit or licence).
 The FA then becomes a responsible authority (RA) and is required to ensure that an environmental assessment of the project is carried out prior to making its decision or taking action.

 Most projects are assessed under a screening type of assessment.
 A screening systematically documents the anticipated environmental effects of a proposed project, and determines the need to modify the project plan or recommend further mitigation to eliminate environmental effects or minimize the significance of these effects.
-Screenings are conducted for projects that have not been excluded under Section 7 of the Act (i.e. are not on the Exclusion List Regulations) or are not on the Comprehensive Study List Regulations and have not been identified as requiring mediation or an assessment by a review panel.

 The screening of some repetitive projects may be streamlined through the use of a class screening report.
 This kind of report presents the accumulated knowledge of the environmental effects of a given type of project and identifies measures that are known to reduce or eliminate the likely adverse environmental effects.
-The Agency may declare such a report appropriate for use as a class screening after taking into account comments received during a period of public consultation.
+The Canadian Environmental Assessment Agency (the Agency) may declare such a report appropriate for use as a class screening after taking into account comments received during a period of public consultation.